 ‘Bhagat Singh as “satyagrahi”: the limits to non-violence in late colonial India’, Modern Asian Studies, May 2009, Vol. 43, No. 3, pp. 649-681.

 ‘Restraint vs. Denial: The Struggle between India and Pakistan’, Harvard International Review, 6 February 2009. [pdf]

 ‘The Truth of Geography’, Outlook India, 4 December 2008.

 ‘“We Left our Keys with our Neighbors”: Memory and the Search for Meaning in post-Partitioned India’, Rosemarie Rogers Working Paper # 29, MIT, November 2004, 30 pp.

-Book Reviews in the American Historical Review, Social History, Journal of Islamic Studies, Journal of British Studies, Journal of Asian Studies, Contemporary South Asia, The Tribune, and Seminar.
+Book Reviews in the American Historical Review, Current History, Social History, Journal of Islamic Studies, Journal of British Studies, Journal of Asian Studies, Contemporary South Asia, The Tribune, The Print, and Seminar.
 For details, see virginia.academia.edu/NeetiNair